Skip to content

 • The native governance with Heimdall & Gateway ensures granular access control on every aspect of data products, Metis provides the ability to discover, understand & categorize the data products, and Poros automates the orchestration.

-• The interfaces of applications like Lens, Workbench & Atlas enable data developers to experiment with data products quickly and in a self-serve manner.
+• The interfaces of applications like Lens and Workbench enable data developers to experiment with data products quickly and in a self-serve manner.

-• The niche capabilities as provided with DataOS Resources like Service & Alpha stack allow one to create data products even for the edge cases.
+• The niche capabilities as provided with DataOS Resources like Service & Container stack allow one to create data products even for the edge cases.

 • Abstractions over all the parts of the aforementioned micro-services architecture and the open standards used while building them makes the system flexible and customizable towards the addition of new tools & technologies.